 Under this passive review process, if the Committee co-chairs do not notify the Board that the Committee has scheduled a meeting on the proposed contract within 21 working days after the notification to the Committee, the Board may execute the contract.
-However, if, within 21 working days after the notification to the Committee, the co-chairs notify the Board that the Committee has scheduled a meeting on the proposed contract, the Board may not execute the contract without the Committee's approval.
+However, if, within 21 working days after the notification to the Committee has scheduled a meeting on the proposed contract, the Board that the Committee has scheduled a meeting on the proposed contract, the Board may not execute the contract without the Committee's approval.